 - Select the Network settings, then for Adapter 1, select the appropriate adapter, attached mode, and name.
 For DHCP, select Bridged Adapter, and the correct network adapter that the VMR will use.

 The above configuration shows a Bridged Adapter.
 The bridged adapter configuration provides the guest VM a network interface directly on the host computer’s network.
 It will appear as an independent device on that subnet and must have its network configuration set up using DHCP.
 This works well for static configurations where the VMR will be accessed from other machines on the network.

 One potential drawback of using DHCP on laptops is that they are often re-IP’d as they join different networks.
 This means the VMR will constantly change addresses as well.

 So, for these scenarios it is often simpler to use the Host-only Adapter.
 A host-only adapter will provide the VMR with a network interface that can only be reached from the host computer.
 When running in this mode, the VMR is not able to talk to any external networks and, therefore, will not be able to use a DHCP server on that network to retrieve IP configuration information.
 In this case, it is necessary to either enable DHCP services within the VM Manager or to provide the VMR with a static IP address.
-The VMR release notes provide instructions for both of these configurations.
+To configure either of these situations, refer to IP Addressing in Hypervisor Environments.